10 August 2009

 This week, we take a look at the barbecue restaurants in Sumner County's other two major cities - Portland and Gallatin.
 But first, an addendum from last week.

 Last week, I reported that it looked like Dicky's Hickory Pit in Hendersonville had closed up shop.
-But thanks to a commenter, I learned that they have merely moved to a new location.
+But thanks to a tip from a commenter, I learned that they have merely moved to a new location.

 The new Dicky's location is on a rural residential street, but the atmosphere inside remains similar.
 It's still very NASCAR-centric - the place was packed when I was there with guys watching the race on TV.